 Valtesse is a quartiere of Bergamo city about 2 miles (3.2 kilometers) from Orio Al Serio Airport and 300 miles northwest of the country’s capital, Rome.
 It’s located in the northern part of the city between Citta Alta hill and Maresana Hill.
 It may not be as popular as other towns and neighborhoods in Bergamo, but it has increasingly drawn more young people and families, which rejuvenated the area.

 If you plan to stay in this part of the city, you can find cheap accommodations, like private rooms and apartments for rent.
 There are also budget-friendly hotels and hostels nearby you can consider.
 Whether you’re a solo traveler or visiting with friends or family, check out Appartamento Valtesse, featuring garden views and essential Bergamo hotel amenities.
 It’s only an evelen-minute walk from a stadium, Stadio Atleti Azzurri d'Italia, and two kilometers from a historic chapel and mausuleom, the Cappella Colleoni.
+If you are a family on a budget, and even if you are not, check out our guide on what to do for free in Bergamo, compiled by Bounce.

 The Best Place to Stay in Bergamo